craig-m/mpcontainer/README.md

 What each of the images above contains.

 #### 📦 mpd

 [Music Player Daemon](https://www.musicpd.org/) is a music server that can be controlled with a (mpc) client.
 Can output a http audio stream.

 #### 📦 haproxy

 [haproxy](https://www.haproxy.org/) is the frontend proxy, do L7 redirects to backends.

 #### 📦 Nginx

 [nginx](https://www.nginx.com/) web server is used for all static files.
 Hosts [bootstrap](https://getbootstrap.com/) + [jquery](https://jquery.com/) web framework files.
 This is the default haproxy backend.

 #### 📦 admin-shell
-[ttyd](https://tsl0922.github.io/ttyd/) lets you access a terminal over the web.

-In [tmux](https://github.com/tmux/tmux) (a terminal multiplexer) I use [ncmpcpp](https://rybczak.net/ncmpcpp/) (an ncurses MPC client) to control the MPD server.
+[ttyd](https://tsl0922.github.io/ttyd/) lets you a terminal in your browser.
+From [tmux](https://github.com/tmux/tmux) (a terminal multiplexer) I use [ncmpcpp](https://rybczak.net/ncmpcpp/) (an ncurses MPC client) to control the MPD server.

 Access to this should be restricted on public deployments, that security is left to the user (don't just put this on the open internet).
+This shell is for trusted users.

 #### 📦 Python-App

 A [python](https://www.python.org/) [flask](https://flask.palletsprojects.com/en/1.1.x/) web app, run from [Gunicorn](https://gunicorn.org/).

 To talk to the MPD container (with a read only user), and provide other dynamic information.